SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 5. Joining Client to Domain

 **Explanation:**
-Joining the client VM to the domain demonstrates how devices integrate into Active Directory.
-This step also tests DNS configuration and confirms the domain controller is reachable.
+Joining a client to the domain allows the computer to be managed centrally and gives users the ability to log in using their domain credentials.
+The client must use the domain controller's IP as its DNS server so it can locate the domain.
+This step demonstrates how computers connect to and communicate with the Active Directory domain.

 **Instructions:**
 On CLIENT1 VM: Start → System → Rename PC → Change → Domain → Enter `mydomain.com`.
 Enter admin credentials, allow restart, and confirm domain membership.